euvl/vue-notification/README.md

 }
 ```

-You can also supply your own configuration, for example:
+You can also provide your own configuration, for example:

 ```javascript
 computed: {